Introduction To Ham Radio PRESENTAION

-The Hot Springs Amateur Radio Club will host an Introduction to Ham Radio class on Tuesday, March 11th, at 5:00 PM.
+The Hot Springs Amateur Radio Club will host an Introduction to Ham Radio Presentation on Tuesday, September 9th, at 5:00 PM.
 The class will be held at the South Annex Building, 709 Jensen Hwy (formerly the ambulance building), as part of the club’s Youth Incentive Program.
 This free event is open to the community, offering an opportunity to explore the world of amateur radio.
 Everyone is encouraged to attend and learn how to get started in this exciting hobby.

 Field Day 2023